This article was written by one of The Food Medic team; registered dietitian – Maeve Hanan.

-Other studies have found that daily intermittent fasting may improve heart health, reduce the risk of diabetes and promote healthy aging.
+Other studies have found that daily intermittent fasting may improve heart health, reduce the risk of diabetes and promote healthy ageing.
 However, the research in this area is quite new, and more studies are needed to investigate the long-term impact of intermittent fasting.
 For more information on this you can check out our full article on intermittent fasting.

 As with any big change in your diet there can be risks to bear in mind.
 If in doubt you can seek individualised support from a registered dietitian.

 In Islam, those whose health may be negatively impacted by fasting are exempt from fasting during Ramadan.

 - Breastfeeding women